python/cpython/Doc/howto/concurrency.rst

 One thing to keep in mind is that it returns an iterable of ``Match`` objects.
 Concurrency may be happening as long as that iterable hasn't been exhausted.
-It is probably happening the entire time we loop over the matches in ``render_matches()``.
+It is happening more or less the entire time we loop over the matches in ``render_matches()``.
 We must factor that into our concurrent implementations.